-The interest rates in the year 2011 were at all time low, and this encouraged many people buy homes in the US.
-When mortgage was established, the lender charges the buyer with some mortgage points.
-Every point that the buyer paid is equivalent of one percentage of the mortgage amount.
+The interest rates in the year 2011 were at an all-time low, and this encouraged many people to buy homes in the US.
+When the mortgage was established, the lender charges the buyer with some mortgage points.
+Every point that the buyer paid is equivalent to one percent of the mortgage amount.
 These points can be claimed for tax deductions in the year in which the tax is actually paid.

 These reduced interest rates motivated house owners to refinance the mortgages that already existed.
 The points paid on a refinance scheme can also be claimed as tax deductions by the buyer.
 The point to be noted in the refinance scheme is that these points can be deducted all together when a purchase is made.

 A few deductions can be claimed only once, whereas few other deductions are recurring.
 These are ongoing and can be claimed all through the life of a property.
 Real estate taxes are good examples of continuous deductions.
 These taxes are qualified for deductions from the main income tax that the owners pay.
 The best feature is that these taxes can be deducted for all the years that the home is owned.

 2011 also saw a huge increase in the selling of residential properties.
 The owners opted to sell their present residences to either upgrade or downgrade their primary source of residence.
 This year was the perfect time to do renovations as interest rates were at a record low and the purchase prices were at an all-time bottom.
 A seller had to incur lots of expenses like the agent’s commission on real estate properties, advertising and marketing fees, and fees when a new mortgage is established by the buyer.
 However, the good news to the seller was that all of these expenses qualified for the full tax deductions, thereby reducing their burden to a great extent.